PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 Test if server IP can be pinged first, if it can then run:

-`$ sudo certbot certonly --rsa-key-size 4096 -d example.org -d jitsi.example.org`
+`$ sudo certbot certonly --rsa-key-size 4096 -d example.org -d jitsi.example.org -d turn.example.org`

 Choose ‘spin up a temporary webserver’